oyemishra/ibmdatascience/README.md

 # ibmdatascience
-Git is included in the course IBM data science
+Git and github included in the course IBM data science